-Grants and contracts awarded by federal and other sponsors, which are generally considered nonreciprocal transactions restricted by sponsors for certain purposes, are recognized as revenue when qualifying expenditures are incurred and conditions under the agreements are met.
+Grants and contracts awarded by federal and other sponsors, which are generally considered nonreciprocal transactions restricted by sponsors for certain purposes, are recognized as revenue when qualifying expenditures are incurred and conditions or barriers under the agreements are met.
 WBUR has elected the simultaneous release policy available under ASU 2018-08, which allows a not-for-profit organization to recognize a restricted contribution directly in net assets without donor restrictions if the restriction is met in the same period that the revenue is recognized.
-Grant revenue used for the construction or acquisition of plant is reported within nonoperating activities.
+Grant revenue used for the construction or acquisition of plant is reported within non-operating activities.
 All funds expended in connection with government grants and contracts are subject to audit by granting agencies.
 In the opinion of management, any potential liability resulting from these audits will not have a material effect on WBUR's financial position.
-Total revenue from grants and contracts recognized in net assets without donor restrictions was \$1,399,159 and \$435,716 for the years ended June 30, 2019 and 2018, respectively.
-Payments received from sponsors in advance of conditions being met are reported as deferred revenue, which totaled \$1,391,636 and \$453,960 as of June 30, 2019 and 2018, respectively.
-Conditional awards from federal and other sponsors outstanding as of June 30, 2019 were \$29,710.
+Total revenue from grants and contracts recognized in net assets without donor restrictions was \$1,451,711 and \$1,399,159 for the years ended June 30, 2020 and 2019, respectively.
+Payments received from sponsors in advance of conditions being met are reported as deferred revenue, which totaled \$478,084 and \$1,391,636 as of June 30, 2020 and 2019, respectively.